-- Uptime: The days, hours, and minutes that your iPrism has been continuously running. - High Availability: Whether or not High Availability is enabled (running). - System: The amount of system memory your iPrism is consuming. - CPU: The percentage of CPU that your iPrism is using. - RAID: Status of the RAID disk (if your iPrism model contains RAID). - Filtering Status
+• Uptime: The days, hours, and minutes that your iPrism has been continuously running.

-Web Proxy Requests: Number of URLs processed and blocked for systems using the iPrism as a proxy.

-- Bridge Sessions: Number of URLs processed and blocked for systems using the iPrism in bridge (transparent) mode. - Number of Clients: Number of client workstations serviced by iPrism.

-Network Utilization

-- Internal Interface: Amount of IP traffic (measured in bytes, for all protocols) received by the internal interface. - External Interface: IP traffic received for the external interface, if one is being used (bridge (transparent) mode only). - Management Interface: IP traffic received by the management interface, if the management interface is being used.
-If the management interface is not being used, this shows as Not Available. - Filtering: Displays whether filtering is active, and the size of the filter list database in KB. - Proxy: Displays whether the proxy is being used, and the size. - Filter List Age: Displays the age of the filter list (i.e., when it was last updated), and the revision number.

-Remote Filtering Status:
+- High Availability: Whether or not High Availability is enabled (running). - System: The amount of system memory your iPrism is consuming. - CPU: The percentage of CPU that your iPrism is using. - RAID: Status of the RAID storage (if your iPrism model contains RAID). - Filtering Status - Web Proxy Requests: Number of URLs processed and blocked for systems using the iPrism as a proxy. - Bridge Sessions: Number of URLs processed and blocked for systems using the iPrism in bridge (transparent) mode. - Number of Clients: Number of client workstations serviced by iPrism. - Network Utilization - Internal Interface: Amount of IP traffic (measured in bytes, for all protocols) received by the internal interface. - External Interface: IP traffic received for the external interface, if one is being used (bridge (transparent) mode only). - Management Interface: IP traffic received by the management interface, if the management interface is being used.
+If the management interface is not being used, this shows as Not Available. - Filtering: Displays whether filtering is active, and the size of the filter list database in KB. - Proxy: Displays whether the proxy is being used, and the size. - Filter List Age: Displays the age of the filter list (i.e., when it was last updated), and the revision number. - System Processes: Displays the status of important system processes running on the iPrism.
+Move the cursor over a process to see more information about that process. - Remote Filtering Status: - Log Download Status: The last attempted and last successful downloads of the Remote Filtering activity logs (i.e., the logs of remote user activity). - Policy Upload Status: The last attempted and last successful Remote Filtering policy uploads.

-- Log Download Status: The last attempted and last successful downloads of the Remote Filtering activity logs (i.e., the logs of remote user activity). - Policy Upload Status: The last attempted and last successful Remote Filtering policy uploads. - Custom Filter Upload Status: The status of the last custom filter upload, including the number of times the custom filter upload was attempted.
+• Custom Filter Upload Status: The status of the last custom filter upload, including the number of times the custom filter upload was attempted.